 From the House

-Unfortunately, the only truly effective way to get rid of an indoor termite colony is to hire an exterminator, which can be quite expensive.
+Unfortunately, the only truly effective way to get rid of an indoor termite colony is to hire a professional termite exterminator, which can be quite expensive.
 However, there are a few things you can to to reduce the size of the infestation.

 Termite Killers and Bait Traps